 - Start a gratitude journal – Take a few moments to write down the things you are thankful for each day, and notice how this positive focus begins to shift your attitude and your ability to find rest.

 - Use essential oils.
 This is particularly helpful for those who have a cortisol spike at night, or catch that “second wind.”
-Inhaling essential oils can help to lower stress and promote sleep.
-There are a few options for using essential oils, such as in a diffuser near the bed before/during sleep, placing a couple of drops on your pillow, or mixing them with a carrier oil (such as coconut oil) and massaging them onto the skin before bed.
-Lavender, cedarwood, bergamot, vetiver, Roman chamomile, neroli, and frankincense are lovely options to try.
+Research suggests that inhaling certain essential oils can help to lower stress and promote sleep.
+[13] There are a few options for using essential oils, such as in a diffuser near the bed before/during sleep, placing a couple of drops on your pillow, or mixing them with a carrier oil (such as coconut oil) and massaging them onto the skin before bed.
+I highly suggest giving lavender, cedarwood, bergamot, vetiver, Roman chamomile, neroli, and/or frankincense a try!

 - Track your sleep.
 I like the Oura Ring device for tracking sleep.
 The ring can track how much time it takes until we fall asleep (sleep onset), how many times we wake up at night, and how much REM sleep and deep restorative sleep we get each night, as well as offer coaching suggestions for improving our sleep.
 I wore this ring for almost two years, but stopped wearing it after I had my son, because I thought it was too judgy: “You woke up 17 times last night, you need more sleep!”
 Yeah, thanks for that, Oura Ring!
 That said, I encourage you to see how different foods, supplements, and sleep hygiene strategies impact your personal sleep pattern and depth.